Rajesh Ramanath

 Rajesh Ramanath is an Indian film score and soundtrack composer.
 He has scored music for Kannada films.

+Career

+Rajesh Ramanath debuted as a music composer in 1995 for the film Shubha Lagna and has composed for over several commercial and critically acclaimed feature films.

+Some of Rajesh Ramanath's notable works are Annavra Makkalu (1996), Thavarina Thottilu (1996), Veerappa Nayaka (1999), Yajamana (2000), Huchha (2001), Swathi Muthu (2004), Aishwarya (2005), My Autograph (2006) among others.
+Rajesh Ramanath was nominated for Filmfare Best Music Director award for Huchcha and Vaalee.
 He has also acted in a Kannada feature film Black & White (2003) as a lead actor.

-Rajesh Ramanath debuted as a music composer in 1995 for the film Shubha Lagna and has composed for over 175 commercial and critically acclaimed feature films.

-Some of Rajesh Ramanath's notable works are Annavra Makkalu (1996), Thavarina Thottilu (1996), Veerappa Nayaka (1999), Yajamana (2000), Huchha (2001), Swathi Muthu (2004), Aishwarya (2005), My Autograph (2006) among others.
-Rajesh ramanath nominated for Filmfare Best Music Director award for Vaalee And Huchcha.
+After 2013, he worked on many low key films.
+He took a hiatus after 2017 before returning with the unreleased Kaddu Muchchi in 2023.